Characters appearing in Minecraft: Story Mode.

 - The Atoner: In Season 1 Episode 4, Petra can become this if she was rescued in Episode 1.
 In this scenario, Petra will blame herself for accidentally contributing to the Witherstorm's creation and will become determined to make up for her mistakes.

 - Badass in Distress: She gets taken off her guard many times, to the point where several "choose who to save" choices make you pick between her and another character.

 - In Season 1 Episode 1, you have to choose whether to save her or Gabriel from the Wither Storm's tractor beam.
 Whoever you save will later contract Wither Sickness and whoever you don't will later reappear with amnesia, so she gets knocked down whichever you pick.

 - In Season 1 Episode 8, you have to choose whether to save her or Ivor from being Spleefed.
-Whoever you don't save will fall and get crushed alongside Lucas, and while they thankfully respawn, they're basically out of the game for a while.
+Whoever you don't save will fall and get crushed alongside Lukas, and while they thankfully respawn, they're basically out of the game for a while.